composer22/pzscan/README.md

 * Images have "alt" attributes.
 * Pages are allowed only one "h1" tag.

 Each element result is written to the log as INFO with a json encoded structure of the statistics of the scan.
+Json can then be imported into a database for further queries.

 ## Usage